ingewortel/2022-Tcell-evolution/README.md

 # T-cell evolution

-This repository will contain accompanying code for the manuscript "Constraints and trade-offs shape the evolution of T cell search strategies".
+This repository will contain accompanying code for the manuscript "Interpreting T-cell search 'strategies' in the light of evolution under constraints".

 ## Supplementary materials